nmakel/solaredge_modbus/README.md

 # solaredge_modbus

-solaredge_modbus is a python library that collects data from SolarEdge power inverters over Modbus RTU or Modbus TCP.
+solaredge_modbus is a python library that collects data from SolarEdge inverters over Modbus RTU or Modbus TCP.

 ## Installation